 “I’ve been doing this for over a year, I’ve got it figured out and don’t need to develop skills.”
 This is the 2021 fatal mindset flaw for managers of remote employees.
 Reminder: emergency remote work doesn’t develop the same habits you’ll need for sustainable remote work.
 And critically important as offices reopen, hybrid is harder than everyone working fully remote.

 Hybrid teams have an increased risk of inequitable experiences between in-office and remote team members.
-Establishing policies, practices, rituals, skills, and benefits that actively level the playing field and focus on inclusion will prove critical to the health and success of hybrid teams.
-Here are important themes and helpful ideas to get started.
+Establishing policies, practices, rituals, skills, and benefits that actively level the playing field and focus on hybrid team inclusion will prove critical to the health and success of your teams.

 1. As we emphasize in our Placeless Playbook, you need a defined remote work policy and the accompanying documents.
 Organizations that lack policies may feel “flexible,” but in reality, the absence of a clear policy leads to confusion.